 Calcium channel blockers: Calcium channel blockers can decrease blood pressure by decreasing the influx of calcium into the smooth muscle of the vasculature ultimately causing them to relax.
 There are two different types of calcium channel blockers which distinguishes their effects.

 Dihydropyridines are the more commonly used kind of calcium channel blocker.
 Examples of them include amlodipine, nifedipine, a nicardipine.
 These medications do not influence the calcium channels in the heart and therefore works primarily in the vasculature to reduce blood pressure.
-Patients should be counseled on the possibility of developing edema with these medications as they do not influence urine output.
+Clients should be counseled on the possibility of developing edema with these medications as they do not influence urine output.

 Non-dihydropyridines are the other kinds of calcium channel blockers that do affect the calcium channels in the heart.
 Examples of these includes verapamil and diltiazem which work to both decrease blood pressure and heart rate.
-Non-dihydropyridines are generally reserved for patients with heart conditions as a result of this effect.
+Non-dihydropyridines are generally reserved for clients with heart conditions as a result of this effect.